gabobras/brasnevares_website/content/authors/admin/_index.md

 Gabriel Bras-Nevares is a student of Journalism and Mass Communication at The George Washington University's School of Media and Public Affairs.
 He currently works as a Research Assistant at SMPA and has interned for El Vocero de Puerto Rico and the Center for the New Economy.

 His interests include music, film, narrative journalism, and investigative journalism.
-He has produced a short documentary film following a local band from GW and loves to play Super Smash Bros. in his free time.
+He has produced a short documentary film following a local band from GW and loves to play Super Smash Bros. and produce music in his free time.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.